mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 To enable Hot Cue mode, press the :hwlabel:`HOT CUE` button.
 When the performance pads are in Hot Cue mode, the Hot Cue button will be lit up.

-Pressing a performance pad when in Hot Cue mode will control the corresponding numbered Hot Cue (:hwlabel:`Pad 1` controls Hot Cue 1, etc) on the virtual deck.
+Pressing a performance pad when in Hot Cue mode will control the corresponding numbered Hot Cue (Pad 1 controls Hot Cue 1, etc) on the virtual deck.
 If the corresponding Hot Cue isn't set, pressing the performance pad will set a hot cue at that point.
 If the corresponding Hot Cue is set, pressing the performance pad will move playback to that hot cue.
 If a hot cue is set and it's corresponding performance pad is pressed while the deck's Shift button is being held, the hot cue will be deleted.